TBD54566975/tbdex/specs/protocol/README.md

 ## Message Kinds
 ### `RFQ (Request For Quote)`
-> Alice -> PFI: "OK, that offering looks good.
-Give me a Quote against that Offering, and here is how much USD (payin currency) I want to trade for BTC (payout currency).
-Here are the credentials you're asking for, the payment method I intend to pay you USD with, and the payment method I expect you to pay me BTC in."
+> Alice -> PFI: "Give me a Quote against that Offering, and here is how much payin currency I want to trade for payout currency.
+Here are the credentials you're asking for, the payment method I want to pay in with, and the payment method I want you to pay out in."

 | field        | data type                                        | required | description                                                                                                                                                              |
 | ------------ | ------------------------------------------------ | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |